Saptarshi1984/UM-BlogWebsite/README.md

 # 📰 UM-BlogWebsite

-Welcome to the **UM-BlogWebsite**, a personal blog platform built and maintained by **Saptarshi Mondal**.
+A fully functional and responsive blog website built using HTML, CSS, and JavaScript.
-This site showcases articles on web development, tech tutorials, and personal insights.
+This project showcases fundamental front-end development skills with an emphasis on design, interactivity, and code structure.

 ## 🌐 Live Website